-HOW WILL A CUSTOMER BE AWARE IF THEY ARE UNABLE TO REGISTER THE VEHICLE PRIOR TO OBTAINING SR-22 COVERAGE?
+HOW WILL A CUSTOMER BE AWARE THEIR REGISTRATION IS SUSPENDING FOR THE VEHICLE?

 Customers who have an SR-22 stop have also had their driver's license revoked or suspended for certain reasons.
-These customers have received a suspension/revocation letter from the lowa DOT.
+These customers have received a suspension/revocation letter from the Iowa DOT.
 In this letter, the customer was informed that the customer's vehicle registration privileges would be impacted by the driver's license suspension/revocation.
 The customer should be encouraged to contact their insurer to obtain the proper insurance on file with the DOT to register their vehicle.
 For those who are unfamiliar with the contents of a driver's license sanction notice, here is an example of the wording that informs customers of the license and registration suspension and the financial responsibility requirements:

-IF A CUSTOMER PROVIDES THE SR-22 FORM TO ENABLE TITLE AND REGISTRATION OF A VEHICLE, WILL PROVIDING THAT ALSO UPDATE THE DRIVER RECORD?
+IF A CUSTOMER PROVIDES THE SR-22 FORM TO LIFT THE STOP ON A VEHICLE, WILL PROVIDING THAT ALSO UPDATE THE DRIVER RECORD?

-No, if a customer provides the correct SR-22 form to title and register a vehicle with a county treasurer, this transaction is unconnected to the driver record and the customer may still not have valid driving privileges until the customer presents the SR-22 form to a driver license service center for either MVD or a county.
+No, if a customer provides the correct SR-22 form to register a vehicle with a county treasurer, this transaction is unconnected to the driver record and the customer may still not have valid driving privileges until the customer presents the SR-22 form to a driver license service center for either MVD or a county.
 Counties may remind customers that fully resolving the SR-22 may require two different transactions: one for the driver license and one for the vehicle title and registration.